 The Economic Census

 The Census Bureau also conducts the Economic Census.
 The Economic Census provides a detailed account of the United States’ economy every five years.
 This census collects data about economic production, business establishments, agricultural production, and government institutions.
-It also includes statistics on minority- and women-owned businesses.
+It also includes statistics on businesses owned by women and people belonging to ethnic minorities.

 Economic Census data is used for a variety of purposes: locating business markets, developing economic policy, evaluating the growth of specific industries, and assisting local businesses.